philzook58/philzook58.github.io/_posts/2024-08-05-state_o_knuck.md

 This is a principled way of constructing them via a textbook style.
 It was by first inclination but now I have my doubts.

 <https://www.philipzucker.com/sqrt2_2/> I wrote a bit about this here.
-I also toyed with an interesting style of defining via reflection into the Ints.
+I also toyed with an interesting style of defining via reflection into the Ints using `reflect` `reify` combinators.

 You can define arithmetic (plus, times, etc) on these things via structural indiction.